 The excitement of starting out on a promising new program might tempt you to dismiss this, but it should not be dismissed so lightly.
 Food and our social lives and relationships are closely related.

 The Keto diet will require you to say “no” to many menu items that others are digging into in social situations.
 It may also affect the way you dine out and share meals with others.
-You’ll also have to plan your meals and weigh your food.

 It requires thought and research.
 Ultimately, the decision will be up to you and will come from the weight that you give to each of these pros and cons.

 Our team at The Fitness Tribe often collaborates together to produce content.
-When you see “TFT Team” this is because the content was not written by a single author, but rather a team effort.
+Many times the content is not written by a single author, instead it is usually a team effort.